tom7/HiGHS/src/cpp/get-started.md

 ## Running the executable

-Assuming the executable was created following the [build]() instructions, and the lp model is specified in `model.mps` (see more on LP [Input file formats])In the following discussion, the name of the executable file created in build/bin when building HiGHS is assumed to be highs.
-HiGHS can read plain text MPS files and LP files (but not compressed files), and the following command solves the model in model.mps
+Assuming the executable was created following the build instructions above, and the lp model is specified in `model.mps` (see more on LP [Input file formats])In the following discussion, the name of the executable file created in `build/bin` when building HiGHS is assumed to be `highs`.
+HiGHS can read plain text MPS files and LP files (but not compressed files), and the following command solves the model in `model.mps`

 ```bash
   /build/bin/highs /path/to/model.mps